iis2h/ForbbidenBypass/README.md

 # ForbbidenBypass
-Simple HTTP Headers Fuzzing Script
+Simple HTTP Headers Fuzzing Script to Bypass 403 & 401
 Used in Capture The Flag Challenges

 ## Usage :